This page was created specifically to guide graphic designers and creative directors who are designing for the web.

 - Please do not include frames that show your design inside a web browser, unless they are intended to be part of the programmed site.
-These can simply be cropped out to make slicing quicker & easier.

 - Blend modes (such as 'multiply') are something difficult to slice because it's dependent on the layer(s) below it.
 Blend modes should not be used unless it is the intention for the object/layer using a blend-mode to merge with the content below it.

 - (optional) We recommend creating a typography layer.
 This usually involves a list of all typographic elements such as H1, H2, etc., Paragraph, Italics, Strong, Lists, Form labels, Blockquote, etc. We can provide an example if required.

 - The dimension of your layout must be sized to the final desired width and height.
 In other words, send your template at 100% size.
 For example, if you send your design as 10,000px wide, it will appear as this dimension in your browser!

 - Consider most every website built today is 'mobile frienldy (display-agnostic): in other words, it adjusts - either fluidly, and/or from fixed breakpoints - based on the screen size viewing it.
 Your design should take this into account.
 See Mobile section below for additional considerations.

 - We recommend even numbers for width/height/layouts as it makes it much easier to divide in half evenly (for centering, and overall positioning).

 - If you are using a grid system (such as Bootstrap) please include the column/gutter dimensions (in an annotated layer, or just as a note alongside the design)

 - A good place to better understand popular browser dimensions is the GlobalStats StatCounter.